mantidproject/documents/Design/Pre-commit/Pre-commit implementation detail.md

 ### Final Migration Steps (TBD)
 All final tasks should be completed in one day on to minimise potential disruption to developers in the team
-- Update and apply clang-format and Yapf versions to the whole codebase, using the pre-commit hooks
+- Update and apply clang-format, update clang-format line length and Yapf versions to the whole codebase, using the pre-commit hooks
-- Replace Jenkins static analysis jobs with the already made pre-commit CI job
+- Replace Jenkins static analysis jobs with the already made pre-commit CI job, that only runs on the diff between the PR and the head of the branch being merged into.
 - Inform developers

 ## Potential future feature plans